Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/S30-fan-speed.md

 **Test description**

-This test aims to verify that the CPU fan RPM value is available to read.
+This test aims to verify that the CPU fan works correctly.

 **Test configuration data**